costajob/gem-dependencies/README.md

 ```

 ### Quiet
-Some gems has several interdependencies that results in a multitude of tree branches.
+Some gems have several interdependencies that results in a multitude of tree branches.
 In case you just dare to count dependencies without the visual noise, you can pass the `-q` option:
 ```shell
 lapidarius rails -v 5.1.4 -r -q